Study Abroad/Missions Forum

-2:00 - 5:00 PM
+2:30 - 5:00 PM

 Alexander 115 Classroom

 As outlined in the Program Handbook, a student can earn one additional Honors Unit by giving a report on a study abroad or Baylor missions experience.
-To facilitate this opportunity, the Honors Program will host a combined Study Abroad/Missions Forum at the end of fall classes.
-Typically, this forum is held on the first dead day before final exams, from 2:00-4:30 or 5:00 pm in Alexander Classroom.
+To facilitate this opportunity, the Honors Program will host a Study Abroad/Missions Forum at the end of fall classes.
+Typically, this forum is held on the first dead day before final exams, from 2:30-4:30 or 5:00 pm in Alexander Classroom.

-There are two ways an Honors student can receive Honors credit for his or her study abroad/missions experience.
+There are two ways an Honors student can receive Honors credit for his or her study abroad or Baylor missions experience.
 The first option is preferred.

 With either option, the paper and/or presentation should address one or more of the following themes: